digital-botanical-gardens-initiative/dendron-dbgi/vault/Bachelor-Works.Simon-Rérat.B_Introduction.md

 ---
 id: it2hbdgf7o7mejku2hwo817
-title: B_Background
+title: B_Introduction
 desc: ''
-updated: 1750697039560
+updated: 1750771717214
 created: 1743421306755
 ---

-## Earth Metablomoe Initiative
+## B_1.
+Earth Metabolome Initiative

 The goal of the Earth Metabolome Initiatve (EMI) is similar in scale to the Earth Biogenome Project.
 Yet instead of gene diversity, it takes an interest in chemical diversity (chemiodiversity).
 Its goal is simple, yet ambitious: Document the entirety of the chemiodiversity of all known living organisms.
 All the while anthropogenic biodiversity loss is speeding up.